C H U R C H R E F O R M S E R I E S

 Today there are no more Apostles and therefore no more signs, wonders, and supernatural miracles.

 “And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall raise their voices against the serpents (or malicious ones); and if they imbibe any poison (or poisonous doctrine), it shall not hurt them; they shall lay hands on the sick, and they shall recover.”
 Mark 16:17,18

-We believers can pray for the sick, and with a true prayer of faith they will recover or be healed (in time) that the Son of God might be glorified.
-See The Miracle of Healing.
+We believers can pray for the sick, and with a true prayer of faith they will recover (or be healed in time) that the Son of God might be glorified.
+See Of Healing and Miracles.

 Nonetheless, no prayer of ours will produce instantaneous miracles.
 The power source of supernatural wonders and miracles was reserved for Jesus Christ, the Cornerstone of the church, and for the 12 Apostles, the foundation of the Church.

 “You are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief cornerstone…” Ephesians 2:20

 “And the wall of the city had twelve foundation stones, and on them were the twelve names of the twelve apostles of the Lamb.”
 Revelation 21:14

 “And when he had called unto [him] his twelve disciples, he gave them power [against] unclean spirits, to cast them out, and to heal all manner of sickness and all manner of disease.”
 Matthew 10:1

 Furthermore, whatever perks did apply to the Apostles don’t apply to anyone else in ministry today – perks such as concentration on prayer and ministry of the word, and preaching to believers without applying biblical gathering commands.